 Keep your teeth, gums and dental work clean and maintained.
 Brush daily, especially at bedtime, with a soft toothbrush or electric toothbrush and fluoride toothpaste.
 Please floss!
 Make sure you floss at least once a day, especially around dental work like crowns.

 Speak to your dentist about any special care for your dental work.
 Your teeth, gums and jaw bones change with age.
-You may require some repeat procedures or need to have your dental work repaired or replaced well before you are in advanced age.
+You may require some repeat procedures or need to have your dental work repaired or replaced.

 Plan ahead for all your extended health care needs, including dental care.
 Consider investing in a private or group plan when you retire, or put aside savings to cover regular preventive care including dental exams and cleanings.